Evan Byrne

 Use a Calendar to Centralize the Future

-Honestly, the one thing I’ve found that is just consistently helpful is to just write down something in the future on a calendar, be it a social gathering I’ve been notified about or a simple meeting.
-It’s great for not to getting flashbanged by waking up one day and realizing you have something you didn’t plan for.
-Also helpful to plot recurring tasks so that you know each Wednesday you do that one thing on Wednesday and plan accordingly.
+Honestly, the one thing I’ve found that’s consistently helpful is writing something down on a calendar, be it a social gathering I’ve been notified about or a simple meeting.
+It’s great for not to get flashbanged by waking up one day and realizing you have something you didn’t plan for.
+Also helpful to plot recurring tasks so you know each Wednesday you do that one thing, and plan accordingly.

 You Can Just Do Things

-You don’t need an elaborate time tracking, kanban board organizing system to simply try something out work or task wise.
+You don’t need an elaborate time-tracking or kanban board-organizing system to simply try something out, work on, or task-wise.
 If you want to start learning guitar, don’t get hung up on time blocking it into your 7-step planning routine.
-Just go do it, and if you like it, then keep doing it and integrate some system to better track your progress.
+Just go do it, and if you like it, then keep doing it and integrate a system to better track your progress.

 Break Up Your Time but Don’t Always Time Block

-Time blocking is great but exhausting.
-I would always recommend breaking up the day into rough blocks but only specifically using time blocks for things like a workday or for a few hours a day.
+Time blocking is great, but exhausting.
+I would always recommend breaking up the day into rough blocks, but only use time blocks for things like a workday or a few hours a day.
 Too much can happen on a given day; it’s better to have a rough outline that can be quickly adapted.

 Don’t Forget About Your Personal Life

-Often productivity systems start to suck in a person’s life like a black hole.
+Often, productivity systems start to suck in a person’s life like a black hole.
 Don’t let it happen.
-Use a calendar or something to record social events and don’t become overly focused on fitting everything perfectly into its own bucket.
-You have a life outside the things you do, and it’s usually more important.
+Use a calendar or something to record social events, and don’t become overly focused on fitting everything perfectly into its own bucket.
+You have a life beyond what you do, and it’s usually more important.